liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-All Journal portlet properties have been moved to an OSGI configuration.
+All Journal portlet properties have been moved to an OSGi configuration.

 #### Who is affected?